By Casey Reid 1 min read

 Adjusting Strategy Based on Dealer Behavior

 Some casinos employ dealers with predictable tendencies—such as betting patterns or hand distributions—that can be exploited when recognized.
-Monitoring and adapting your
+Monitoring and adapting your betting based on this information can improve profitability.

 Variance Control and Session Management